shw3512/shw3512.github.io/teach/cysec-g30/index.md

     - Plan and prepare
     - Focus on habits, not tools
 - Be informed and confident in your cyber decisions
-    - Have a reference list of trustworthy cybersecurity tools and information
+    - Have a reference list of trustworthy tools and information